alexrainman/CarouselView/README.md

 <controls:CarouselViewControl Position="0" ItemsSource="{Binding Pages}" ItemTemplate="{StaticResource myTemplateSelector}" VerticalOptions="FillAndExpand" HorizontalOptions="FillAndExpand"/>
 ```

-#### Render one page at a time, no swiping and move back and fort programmatically:
+#### Render one page at a time, no swiping, move back and fort programmatically:

 ```
 var pages = new List<int> { 1 }; // only one item in ItemsSource